syncfusion-content/blazor-docs/blazor/gantt-chart/how-to/dependency-validation.md

 # Restricting dependency validation using OnActionBegin event

 When the connector lines are drawn between tasks, the task date gets validated based on predecessor values.
 We can restrict this validation on predecessor drawing using the `OnActionBegin` event which gets triggered with the `Action` argument as `DrawConnectorLine`.
 You can enable/disable the validation using `EnableAutoLinkValidation` event argument.
+By default `EnableAutoLinkValidation` is true.

 ```cshtml
 @using Syncfusion.Blazor.Gantt